nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 DFU configuration
 =================

-To enable the DFU feature, set :makevar:`OVERLAY_CONFIG` to :file:`overlay-dfu.conf` when building the sample.
+To enable the DFU feature for the supported nRF52 Series development kits, set :makevar:`OVERLAY_CONFIG` to :file:`overlay-dfu.conf` when building the sample.
 For example, when building from the command line, use the following command:

   .. code-block:: console